 The biggest farce I hear these days is that renting is just a mechanism for throwing your money away, and millennials are starting to realize that homeownership isn’t all it’s cracked up to be.
 In fact, nearly 66% of those 35 and younger put off buying a home, which has led to the lowest homeownership rate for that age group in history.

 Yes, if you buy a home it does mean that a portion of your monthly payment is allocated to building equity.
 But it also means you now have to pay property taxes.
 And higher insurance.
 And all of the repairs or maintenance.

 It also means you’ll more than likely need to get a lawn mower.
 Maybe an alarm system.
 Mulch in the spring?
 Yep.
 All those little costs add up, so while most think buying a home is a smart financial decision, that’s not always the case.
 In fact, I did a study on my personal situation, and if I had been renting, I would have been in the same financial position I’m currently in owning my own home.

 Don’t feel the pull to buy a home if the situation isn’t right for you.
 It takes a lot of money and time, so if you value your freedom and ability to spend your cash on things you value more, renting is absolutely fine.
 Just be sure that you rent reasonably.
-No one needs a new downtown apartment when they have a ball of debt chained to their ankles.
+No one needs a new downtown apartment with a rooftop pool when they have a ball of debt chained to their ankles.

 GETTING A COLLEGE DEGREE